|Module Title||DYNAMICS, RELATIVITY AND QUANTUM PHYSICS|

 De Broglie relationships, Electron diffraction, the Uncertainty Principle.

-Progression from Bohr theory: Schrodinger equation, introduction to *.
+Progression from Bohr theory: Schrodinger equation, introduction to the wave function.
 Standing waves.

 Multielectron atoms: the idea of orbitals and the four quantum numbers.
 Pauli Exclusion Principle.